Japan embraces robot takeover, thanks to worsening labour supply

 The company bills itself as an e-commerce factory.
 Clients such as Birkenstock and Puma ship products to Acca’s warehouse outside of Tokyo, where staff photograph and measure items, uploading images to the respective online stores 24 hours a day.

 Earlier this year, Tokyo-based Acca introduced 30 robots similar to those used by Amazon but made by China’s Geek+.
-The machines, which cost about five million yen apiece, have helped to triple each worker’s package output, and the company plans to increase the fleet to 100 by spring, Kato said.
+The machines, which cost about ¥5 million apiece, have helped to triple each worker’s package output, and the company plans to increase the fleet to 100 by spring, Kato said.

 “You can cut 20 to 30 per cent in labour costs with these robots,” Kato said in an interview.
 “That’s an investment you can recoup in three years.” — Bloomberg